MobilityData/gtfs.org/README.md

 1. In the terminal, navigate to the repository directory (`~/mobilitydata/gtfs.org`) and run this command to update the content for the specification references and best practices: `bash scripts/fetchdata.sh`
 1. To run the site locally: `mkdocs serve`
 1. To deploy the site to GitHub Pages: `mkdocs gh-deploy`

-## Updating site structure

-If a [source of truth](#source-of-truth-licenses) is specified, the site content is pulled, cleaned programatically, and given a directory destination in the repository.
-If a source of truth is unspecified, the content lives in this repository.
-The site structure is manually built in `mkdocs.yml` under `nav: `.

 ## License